fatpiggu9/Money-Path/README.md

 # Money Path (Object Oriented Programming Final Project)
 # About Us
-Money Path is an application to manage and automate budget and expenses for users.
-Money Path consists of 2 different wallet types user can input, such as Basic Wallet and Goal Wallet.
+Money Path is a financial tracker application to manage and automate budget and expenses for users.
+Money Path consists of 2 different wallet types users can input, such as Basic Wallet and Goal Wallet.

 ##